NonsoEchendu/number-classification-api/README.md

 ## 💡 Future Improvements

-- Web Interface: Provide a dashboard with an interactive UI display to input desired numbers and view the fun fact and other information.
+- Web Interface: Provide a dashboard to allow users input desired numbers and view the fun fact and other information.